redox-os/book/src/porting-applications.md

 ### Tarballs

-Tarballs are the most easy way to build a C/C++ program or library because the build system is already configured (GNU Autotools is the most used), while being more fast to download and process than big Git repositories if shallow clone is not used (the system don't need to process many Git deltas).
+Tarballs are the most easy way to build a C/C++ application or library because the build system is already configured (GNU Autotools is the most used), while being more fast to download and process than big Git repositories if shallow clone is not used (the system don't need to process many Git deltas).

 Your `recipe.toml` will have the following content: